Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 	amount: int

 ```
-This makes it easy to define containers for a collection of related
-attributes.

 # Advantages of a `dataclass` over a `dict`

 ## Readability

-A `dataclass` can be more readable than a `dict`
+A `dataclass` can be more readable than a `dict`.
 When you see a `dataclass` like `Order`, you know just by glancing at its
 definition which fields it contains [^1].
-On the other hand, with a `dict`, items
+On the other hand, items
-can be added or removed dynamically at various points in the code, so you
+can be added or removed from a `dict` at various points in the code, which means
-potentially have to read through much more code to understand the shape of the data.
+you have to read through much more code to know the shape of the data.
 While this can be avoided with discipline (for instance, you can avoid inserting new
-items into a dict after it is instantiated), dataclasses help enforce this discipline.
+items into a dict after it is instantiated), dataclasses help enforce this discipline
+automatically.

 ## Error checking & debugging

 Representing data as a `dataclass` can make debugging a lot faster.
-For instance, using the same example dataclass as before, if you forget to provide
+For instance, using the same `Order` class as before, if you forgot to provide
 `customer_id` when instantiating,
 ```python
 order = Order(item_id="i1435", amount=10)